Chemical weapon proliferation: Egypt

-In testimony before the Subcommittee on Seapower, Strategic and Critical Materials in 1991, US Navy Rear Admiral Thomas Brooks cited this evidence in identifying Egypt as a "probable" chemical weapons possessor.
+In testimony before the Subcommittee on Seapower: Strategic and Critical Materials in 1991, US Navy Rear Admiral Thomas Brooks cited this evidence in identifying Egypt as a "probable" country to have chemical weapons.

-More recent analyses are more careful by estimation the current status of chemical weapons program in Egypt.
+Recent analyses are more careful estimating the current status of a chemical weapons program in Egypt.
 Only one facility has been identified as "likely involved" in the offensive activities.
 Although the offensive program may be still in existence, it does not seem that Egypt has a considerable stockpile of operational weapons.